coillarach/SET09102/practicals/issues/week_3.md

 <details><summary>As a system administrator, I want to maintain reference values for organisation types</summary>

 **End user goal:**
-To be able to list, create, update and delete ref ce values for organisation types
+To be able to list, create, update and delete reference values for organisation types

 **End business goal:**
 To have appropriate type available to add to describe organisations (e.g. 'un', 'national government', 'media agency', etc.)